 But where do you even begin?
 Dr. Streicher suggests targeting six or seven issues that are most important to you, writing them down, and actually handing the list to your doc at the beginning of the visit.
 Keep in mind, though, that your annual exam isn't the same as a problem exam, so you might need to set up a separate visit to talk about major issues (like a fertility plan, for example).
 Still, it's a great way to make sure your doc is aware of all the concerns you'd like to be addressed.
 Plus, it eliminates having to remember everything on the spot.

 The other way to make the most out of your annual visit?
 Actually talking to your gyno.
-It's all too easy to clam up—either because you're embarrassed or don't think it's important—but staying silent could be detrimental to your health.
+It's all too easy to clam up-either because you're embarrassed or don't think it's important-but staying silent about certain issues could be detrimental to your health.
 Here, Dr. Streicher lays out the most important topics to bring up next time you hit the stirrups.

-1. Getting tested for STDs.
+1. You want to be tested for STDs.

 News flash: STI testing is not automatic.
 While every woman who walks in the door should be asked, it isn't always the case, says Dr. Streicher.
 Another misconception: That all docs have a standard STI screening.
 Unfortunately, it's just not the case.
 While one gyno might test for gonorrhea and chlamydia, another might include herpes and syphilis-but you don't know which you're getting unless you ask, she says.
 So don't be afraid to voice your specific concerns based on possible exposure (like, your last boyfriend had herpes and you want to know if you carry the virus).
 "Part of the reason people don't ask to have an STI screening is because they think they need to go into confession mode," says Dr. Streicher.
 But beyond sharing info about specific symptoms you may be experiencing, or an infection you think you may be at risk for, you don't need to talk about how many partners you've been with, she says.

-2. Being tested for HPV.
+2. You want to be tested for HPV.

 "The fact that a test for HPV is automatically included with a Pap smear is one of the biggest misconceptions about visiting the gyno," says Dr. Streicher.
 While all the major scientific organizations currently recommend co-testing-a procedure that requires one swab but tests for both abnormal cervical cells and the presence of an HPV virus-you can't assume that your gyno is following that protocol, says Dr. Streicher.
 "It's incumbent upon the woman to be her own advocate and actually say, 'I would like the pap plus HPV instead of just a pap test'," she explains.
 "If you're going to go to the effort of taking off your pants and putting the speculum in, you might as well get the best test!"
 (Here, we break down what your pap and HPV test results really mean because, yes, they're confusing as hell.)